 A plethora of reefs, rocky points, beaches and open ocean Atlantic swell provide numerous breaks that work in different conditions which means that there is usually a wave to be found somewhere on the peninsula.
 The World famous Red Bull Big Wave Africa is held at Dungeons just of Hout Bay and attracts top big wave surfers from all over the world.

-Tow in surfing is only permitted in three areas – Dungeons, Outer Boneyard and Sunset's (off Kommetjie) and only if wave swell is five meters or more.
+Tow in surfing is only permitted in the following areas – Dungeons and Sunset's (off Kommetjie) and only if wave swell is five meters or more.
 Please note that the relevant permits are required for tow-in surfing.
 Jet Ski's are banned in the rest of the MPA.

 Due to the high and frequent winds that characterise the Cape Peninsula there are many opportunities for windsurfing and kite boarding especially in the summer months.

-Dogs and music are prohibited in all picnic/braai areas.
+Alcohol, dogs and music are prohibited in the picnic braai areas.

 - Buffels Bay and Bordjiesdrif: Situated right on the beach in the Cape of Good Hope this is a very picturesque venue for a picnic or braai with bathing for kids in the tidal pool at both locations.
 However, troops of Chacma Baboons are regular visitors and are attracted by food and can be aggressive.
-Please try to avoid the baboons and do not feed them.
+Please try to avoid the baboons and do not feed them. ***Note there are no life guards on duty anywhere at Cape Point along the coast.
 Please call: +27(0) 21 780 9204, Monday to Sunday for further information.
 Note access times change seasonally and are linked to the Cape of Good Hope gate entry and exit times.

 - Glen & Deer Park Picnic sites: These beautiful picnic sites are in the heart of the city.
 You will experience the picturesque views of Cape Town.
 You can access Deer Park from Deer Park Drive and the Glen from Kloof Road.
 Please call: +27(0) 21 422 1601, Monday to Friday - 8:00 to 15:30 for more information including the opening and closing times.